D Locrian 6 Piano Scale

 Piano Tips

 The D Locrian 6 scale contains 7 notes (D, Eb, F, G, Ab, B, C).
-Use the interactive piano diagram above to explore this scale on Piano.
+Use the interactive fretboard diagram above to explore each shape and pattern on Piano.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore D Locrian 6 Further